elado/jastor/README.md

 REALLY Good to know
 ---

-**Where's the dealloc in the inheritor classes?**

-`dealloc` is implemented in the base class and it nilifies all properties.

 **What about properties that are reserved words?**

 As for now, `id` is converted to `objectId` automatically.
 Maybe someday Jastor will have ability to map server and obj-c fields.